Islam and Mormonism: Jesus

 In Islam, Jesus is considered to be a human Prophet of God who was sent to guide the Children of Israel with a new scripture, the Injīl, or Gospel.
 The Quran states that Jesus was born to Mary (Arabic: Maryam) as the result of a virginal conception, a miraculous event which occurred by the decree of God.
 To aid him in his ministry, Jesus was given the ability to perform miracles, all by the permission of God rather than his own power.
 According to the Quran and other Islamic texts, Jesus was neither killed nor crucified, but Muslims disagree as to the precise interpretation of these texts; many believe he was raised up alive to Jannah by God.
 Some Islamic traditions narrate that Jesus will return to Earth near the Day of judgment to restore justice and defeat al-Masīḥ ad-Dajjāl (lit. "the false messiah", also known as the Antichrist).
 Like all prophets in Islam, Jesus is considered to have been a Muslim, as he preached for people to adopt the straight path in submission to God's will.
 Islam rejects that Jesus was God incarnate or the Son of God, stating that he was an ordinary man who, like other prophets, had been divinely chosen to spread God's message.

 According to Mormon doctrine, Jesus Christ is the eldest Son of God the Father.
 Latter-day Saints identify Jesus with the Old Testament Jehovah per his declaration, "I AM that I AM."
 Because of Christ's suffering, death, and resurrection, all mankind is saved from death, and will rise again and receive a perfected physical body.
 Furthermore, the Atonement satisfies the demands of justice; grace, forgiveness, and mercy (i.e. salvation) are extended to all who accept Christ as their Savior, receive the saving ordinances that he commanded, and become his life-long disciples.

 Mormonism has a different perception of the Christian concept of original sin, and believes individual sin requires an atonement, or infinite, redeeming sacrifice, which had to be accomplished by Jesus Christ after the individual has sought repentance.

 Salvation and the afterlife

 Similarities

-Mormonism and Islam each believe in a life after death: belief in the Last Judgment and an Afterlife is one of the Six Articles of Belief of Islam; it also forms an essential element of the Mormon belief system.
+The Church of Jesus Christ of Latter-day Saints and Islam each believe in a life after death: belief in the Last Judgment and an Afterlife is one of the Six Articles of Belief of Islam; it also forms an essential element of the Mormon belief system.
 Islamic and Mormon concepts of the next world share some common characteristics, which include: